vishalsaxena29/linux_forbeginner/README.md

 # linux_forbeginner
-This repo contains the files and documents which I created for my own learning and believes its going to be a super easy and self explanatory documents for anyone who is new to linux and wants to learn .
+This Repo contains the files and documents which I created personally for my own learnings and believes to share by keeping in my mind that this is going to be a super easy and self explanatory documents for someone who is very new to linux and wants to learn and grow.

+Thanks,
+Vishal Saxena